-Neil C. Slevin, Director of Teaching and Learning
+Neil C. Slevin, Executive Director of Teaching and Learning

 The Division of Teaching and Learning is organized into several offices that are designed to provide leadership and support to schools and classrooms in achieving the mission of Loudoun County Public Schools.
 The Division of Teaching and Learning is responsible for the administration and coordination of several content areas to ensure that all instructional programs support the mission and attainment of LCPS strategic goals.